jf-xia/laradmin/Document.md

 1. Run SQL script 'storage/app/mysql/laradmin2021_04_06_16_03_31.sql' in mysql database, some new table will be created: customers, leads, contracts, and those pages and its JSON are already set in.
 2. A new user Joseph registers a new account.
 3. Joseph logs in with his email and password.
-4. Only Admin user can see the admin menu, so in this scenario Joseph can only see a Customer
+4. Only administrator can see all menus, so in this scenario Joseph can only see Customer page.
-5. Jack can access Page and RBAC Management after he got admin role
+5. Joseph can see all customers and create new customer, but he can only edit or delete his own customer.
+Otherwise, system will show an error: 401 Unauthorized.
-6. Jack create a new table tasks by phpMyAdmin
+6. Joseph can create a new customer "HKU".
-   1. `id` int unsigned NOT NULL AUTO_INCREMENT,
-   2. `title` varchar(255),
-   3. `start_at` datetime,
-   4. `created_at` timestamp,
-   5. `updated_at` timestamp,
-   6. `deleted_at` timestamp,
-7. Jack Create a new Page "Task" by fill some fields, validation error will display if title and url are empty.
-   1. Title: Task Management
-   2. URL: page/tasks
-   3. Model: App\Models\System\Model|tasks
-   4. Template: {"form":{"title":"Create Task","action":"model/tasks","fields":[{"id":"title","name":"title","type":"text","class":"form-control","front":"input","label":"Title","placeholder":"Title"},{"id":"start_at","name":"start_at","type":"text","class":"form-control","front":"date","label":"Start At","placeholder":"Start At"}],"viewClass":{"field":"col","label":"form-label col-3 col-form-label","form-group":"form-group mb-3 row"},"subTemplate":"1"},"table":{"title":"Task List","delete":"model/tasks","columns":{"id":"ID","title":"Title","end_at":"End At","start_at":"Start At","created_at":"Create At","updated_at":"Updated At"},"searchField":"title"}}
-8. Jack posted a task “I plan to visit Tokyo Disneyland with my family” with start date “2021-11-11”.
-9. Jack can edit the task table and page, for example, add a new map location field.
-10. Jack can find all the posted tasks on http(s)://domain/page/tasks
-11. Jack can delete any tasks on http(s)://domain/page/tasks
-12. Jack can search tasks by title on http(s)://domain/page/tasks
-13. Jack can develop a new field widget.
-    1.  create date.blade.php in view/tabler/widgets/form, include HTML, CSS, and JS
-    2.  add a new date(...) function in app/Widgets/Form.php
-14. Jack can develop a new page widget by create a new Class in app/Widgets, and JSON template in page view files(create and edit).
+7. Joseph can click edit "HKU" customer to the edit page.
+8. Joseph can update customer name to "The University of Hong Kong" in the edit page.
+9. Joseph can also create or delete tasks, leads and contracts related to "HKU" in the edit page.

 ## Module 1: Login and Register by Tabler Template